luuhavyy/oocyte_banks/README.md

 # Oocyte Bank Management System

 This is the source code for my thesis project: "An AI-Based System for Oocyte Banks: Post-Retrieval Oocyte Eligibility Decision Support for Donors and Recipients".
-The system facilitates the management of oocyte donation and retrieval processes and includes machine learning capabilities for automated oocyte evaluation and classification.
+The system facilitates the management of oocyte donation and retrieval processes and includes AI model capabilities for automated oocyte evaluation and classification.

 ## Overview

 The Oocyte Bank Management System is a web-based application designed to support oocyte bank operations.
 It provides separate interfaces for patients (donors and recipients) and administrative staff, enabling efficient management of patient records, appointments, oocyte retrieval batches, and automated evaluation of oocyte images using computer vision.

-The system processes microscopic images of oocytes and uses a trained machine learning model to detect and classify oocytes based on their maturity stage and quality.
-This automated evaluation helps staff make informed decisions about oocyte viability and storage eligibility.
+The system processes microscopic images of oocytes and uses a trained AI model to detect and classify oocytes based on their maturity stage.
+This automated evaluation helps staff make informed decisions about oocyte eligibility and storage.

 ## How It Works